MoneySmart Financial is an Exempt Financial Adviser and Registered Insurance Broker licensed by Monetary Authority of Singapore ("MAS").

 Read through your policy carefully and be aware of any deductibles or co-payment requirements, which could mean paying out of pocket before the insurance kicks in.

-Frequently Asked Questions on Student Travel Insurance
+FAQs About Student Travel Insurance

 Should students get travel insurance?